 The Company ceased to be a venture issuer (as defined by National Instrument 52-102 - Continuous Disclosure Obligations) on July 12, 2021, as a result of listing its common shares on Toronto Stock Exchange ("TSX").
 The Company is currently in the process of developing and implementing NI52-109 compliant DC&P and ICFR.
-For the year ended November 30, 2021, the financial period during which the Company became a non-venture issuer, the Company is not required to certify the design and evaluation of its DC&P and ICFR and has not completed such an evaluation.
 The inherent limitations on the ability of the Certifying Officers to design and implement on a cost-effective basis DC&P and ICFR may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.